LaunchCode-Education-Archived/gis-devops-OLD/studios/launchcart1/README.md

 ## Getting Ready

 Fork the [LaunchCodeTraining/launchcart repo](https://gitlab.com/LaunchCodeTraining/launchcart) and clone it to your laptop.
+For this project we will start with the `master` branch.
+After forking and cloning, it's a good idea to make a *feature branch* to contain your work.
+Example: `git checkout -b day3-studio` creates a branch named *day3-studio* and checks it out at the same time.

+## Your Tasks

 Import the project into IntelliJ and make sure all of the tests pass.

-## Your Tasks

 This application is a very basic shopping cart.
 It has items that can be added to a cart.
 We can also currently add new items.
 There are no users, there is only one universal cart, and other basic functionality is missing.